SUMMER DATES

 Write what scares you.

-Don’t let the paint dry: Tap away at your keyboard until a rough draft of your essay/chapter/short story is done.
+Don’t let the paint dry.
+Tap away at your keyboard until your piece, that draft, is done.

 What to expect from this course: